framer/motion/api/framer-motion.api.md

 export function resolveMotionValue(value?: string | number | CustomValueType | MotionValue): string | number;

 // Warning: (ae-forgotten-export) The symbol "SharedBatchTree" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "SharedLayoutTree" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "SharedLayoutContext" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)